The Evolutionary Trap: Why Humans Were Doomed to Diminishment

 The "Natural" Acceleration

 What we may have done is "naturally" accelerated processes that were always going to happen.
-Like a star that burns brighter and dies faster, human intelligence may have compressed the normal timeline of civilizational rise and fall.
+Like a star that burns brighter and dies faster, human intelligence may have compressed the normal timeline of civilizational rise and contraction.

 The Cosmic Context